parlez-vous/admin-dashboard/README.md

   - Update the `parser` which will take care of url handling
   - Update the `update` function so that it's aware of events that will occur within the new page
   - Update the `view` function so that it renders your page!
+  - Update the `transitionTrigger` function so that any "on-load" events get fired within your new page